Chart Silver Spot Price

 This is the constantly changing price at which silver is traded on the global markets.

 Spot silver prices represent the value of a unit of raw silver for immediate delivery.
-Unlike futures prices, it is the live silver price.
+Unlike futures prices, it is the live silver price today in real time.

-Spot prices are used by financial institutions, silver retailers, and investors.
+Spot prices are used by financial institutions, silver retailers, and investors to buy and sell silver bullion.
 They help calculate the price at which various silver products are bought and sold.
 This includes physical products (bars, coins, or bullion) or financial instruments (ETF shares).

 Silver Spot Price Frequently Asked Questions (FAQ)